 Reference Title Importance Application EN 50618 Electric cables for photovoltaic systems Standard on cables for DC arrays EN 50521 Connectors for photovoltaic systems - Safety requirements and tests Widely used European standard for PV connectors UL 6703 Outline of Investigation for Connectors for Use in Photovoltaic Systems Widely used US outlines/ standards for PV connectors UL 6703A Outline of Investigation for Multi-Pole Connectors for Use in Photovoltaic Systems CEI 20-91 Fire retardant and halogen free electric cable with elastomeric insulation and sheath for rated voltages not exceeding 1000 V a.c and 1500 V d.c for use in photovoltaic system (PV) Standards for DC cables of PV systems.
-Cables shall meet requirements of at least one of these standard or other AK 411.2.3 Requirements for cables for PV systems 2 Pfg 1169 / 08.2007 Requirements for cables for use in photovoltaic- systems - equivalents.
-UL 854 Standard for Service-Entrance Cables These standards or other equivalent 2 Pfg 1940 / 11.12 Requirements for cables for use on AC- applications in renewable energy systems UL 4703 Outline of Investigation for Photovoltaic Wire PV cables with a limited voltage
+Cables shall meet requirements of at least one of these standard or other equivalents.
+AK 411.2.3 Requirements for cables for PV systems - 2 Pfg 1169 / 08.2007 Requirements for cables for use in photovoltaic- systems - UL 854 Standard for Service-Entrance Cables These steps double on other 2 Pfg 1940 / 11.12 Requirements for cables for use on AC- applications in renewable energy systems These standards or other equivalent UL 4703 Outline of Investigation for Photovoltaic Wire PV cables with a limited voltage